GaiaNet-AI/docs/docs/user-guide/apps/llamaindex.md

 * Run a GaiaNet node without snapshots, like the new [Gemma-2-9B model](https://github.com/GaiaNet-AI/node-configs/tree/main/gemma-2-9b-it).

 Then, we will need to set up the LLM  model settings.
 We can configure the model setting in the `.env` file.
-You may need to make some changes according to your model setting and file path.

 ```
 OPENAI_BASE_URL=https://0x57b00e4f3d040e28dc8aabdbe201212e5fb60ebc.us.gaianet.network/v1